 A flat-screen TV stand with its own mount is a good choice for many people.

-This type of stand enables you to 'hang' your TV in a similar way to using a TV wall mount.
+This type of stand enables you to ‘hang’ your TV, similar to using a TV wall mount.

-My buying guide for TV stands covers all the options you have when looking for TV furniture, and gives you an overview of the benefits of each type.
+My buying guide for TV stands covers all the options you have when looking for TV furniture and gives you an overview of each type’s benefits.

-TV stands with an attached mount are a relatively new concept in TV furniture, combining the aesthetics of a wall-mounted television with the practicality of a glass or wood TV stand.
+TV stands with an attached mount are a relatively new concept in TV furniture.
+They combine the aesthetics of a wall-mounted television with the practicality of a glass or wood TV stand.

-The stand may just allow for hanging the TV, or there are models which also include shelving underneath to store all your AV components too.
+The stand may just allow for hanging the TV, or some models also include shelving underneath to store all your AV components.

 With the open design, ventilation isn't a problem, and cable management is easy with plenty of room for maneuver.

 Although, it might not be right for you if you don’t like the look of your equipment on open shelves.
 It will certainly give your room a contemporary look.

-It is absolutely essential that you ensure a mount TV stand can support the weight of your LED, LCD, OLED or plasma TV.
+You must ensure a mount TV stand can support the weight of your LED or OLED TV.

 You will also need to make sure your TV has the right type of fittings on the back.
 It probably has.

-For example, a VESA200 TV will have 200mm between each of the mounting holes and it is critical the mounting bracket on the TV mount stand is capable of supporting this VESA fitting both horizontally and vertically.
+For example, a VESA200 TV will have 200mm between each of the mounting holes.
+It is critical the mounting bracket on the stand can support this size fitting.

 This type of TV stand usually features cable management at the rear.

-Some stands simply have a back panel with holes in.
-Although this does allow cables to be run through the back panel, they will hang out of the back of the central column and it may be possible to see wiring from side angles.
+Some stands simply have a back panel with holes in them.
+Although this does allow cables to run through the rear panel, they will hang out of the back of the central column, and it may be possible to see wiring from side angles.

-Some TV stand manufacturers provide a more comprehensive solution where the wiring is run through the center of the spine, thereby concealing the cables from all angles.
+Some TV stand manufacturers provide a more comprehensive solution where the wiring is run through the spine center, thereby concealing the cables from all angles.